 The teaching of handwriting is important and occurs frequently throughout the week.
 Correct pencil grip is taught and encouraged in Reception, as is the correct formation of each letter through the different letter families (curly caterpillar letters, ladder letters, one-armed robot letters and zig-zag monster letters).

 Writing is linked to all areas of learning and enjoyment is the key.
 Children in Reception have the opportunity to write in a variety of contexts and are taught to think about the sounds they hear when attempting to write words.
 Writing is encouraged in Construction, Topic and Role Play areas.
 The children also take part in small group, guided writing, sessions with teachers and when ready they will form simple sentences and use basic punctuation in their writing.

-Mathematics within the EYFS is split in to two areas - Number and Shape, Space and Measure.
+Mathematics within the EYFS is split in to two areas - Number and Shape, Space and Measure, which is taught through the mastery approach.
 These areas of learning include counting, sorting, matching, finding patterns, making connections, recognising relationships and working with numbers, shapes, space and measures.
 Children are encouraged to apply their mathematical skills in all areas of the continuous provision as well as whole class teaching.
-We will focus on creating an in-depth understanding of numbers to 20 before moving on to simple and practical addition and subtraction calculations.
+We will focus on creating an in-depth understanding of numbers, beginning with numbers to 10, then to 15 and then to 20, before moving on to simple and practical addition and subtraction calculations.
 We will look at solving problems including doubling, halving and sharing.
 Children will become confident when using everyday language to talk about size, weight, capacity, position, distance, time and money to compare quantities and solve problems.